MJanasch/ThermoCup/README.md

 ### 4. Yield and MDF Scores

 ##### Scripts:
-'ThermoCup_GetReactionScores.m' - script to calculate biomass and PHB yield scores and MDF scores, dependent on the substrate.
+'ThermoCup_II_GetReactionScores.m' - script to calculate biomass and PHB yield scores and MDF scores, dependent on the substrate.
 Also calculates significance via Wilcoxon Rank Sum test and FDR.

 ##### Input data:
 'Model/Cupriavidus_Core_XII_PHB.xlsx' - excel file containing the model structure

-'Data/ThermoCup_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for all three substrates ("mnet_Frc", "mnet_Suc", "mnet_For"), created in Step 1.
+'Data/ThermoCup_II_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for both substrates ("mnet_Frc", "mnet_For"), created in Step 1.

-Biomass/PHB yield data and MDF data as part of 'Data/ThermoCup_InputDataforScores_Frc.mat', 'ThermoCup_InputDataforScores_Suc.mat' and 'ThermoCup_InputDataforScores_For.mat' for the three substrates, respectively.
+Biomass/PHB yield data and MDF data as part of 'Data/ThermoCup_InputDataforScores_Frc.mat' and 'ThermoCup_InputDataforScores_For.mat' for the two substrates, respectively.

 ##### Output:

- Yield score data for Biomass and PHB, MDF score data, corresponding P-values and FDR, to be used in Figure 3, shown in Supplementary table TS2-4.
+ Yield score data for Biomass and PHB, MDF score data, corresponding P-values and FDR, to be used in Figure 3, shown in Supplementary tables TS1 and TS2.

 ---

-### 5. Gibbs free energy change variability analysis for the subnetwork in Figure 3
+### 5. Metabolite variability analysis and metabolite sampling preparation

 ##### Scripts:
-'ThermoCup_SmallNetworkMDF.m' - script to calculate Gibbs free emergy change variability of reactions of the canonical TCA and the reverse MDH alternative.

-Requires Support scripts:
-'Support/ThermoCup_SolveLP_ERA_MDF_SmallNetwork.m'
-'Support/ThermoCup_MDF_SmallNetwork.m'
-'Support/ThermoCup_MDF_EVA_dG.m'
-'Support/ThermoCup_FindIndex.m'

-##### Input data:
-'Model/Cupriavidus_Core_XII_PHB.xlsx' - excel file containing the model structure

-'Data/ThermoCup_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for all three substrates ("mnet_Frc", "mnet_Suc", "mnet_For"), here "mnet_For" was used.

-##### Output:

-Two datastructures ("DF_canonTCA" and "DF_revMDH") containing the min/max Gibbs free energy change for the reactions involved in either exemplary case.

----

-### 6. Metabolite variability analysis and metabolite sampling preparation

-##### Scripts:
-'ThermoCup_MDF_EVA_DataOut.m' - script similar to 'ThermoCup_EnumerateEFMs.m', with addition of the variability analysis.
+'ThermoCup_II_MDF_EVA_DataOut.m' - script similar to 'ThermoCup_II_EnumerateEFMs.m', with addition of the variability analysis.
 Loops through all EFMs, determines MDF and performs metabolite variability analysis and saves all data in .txt files to be used as input for metabolite sampling and for 'ThermoCup_AS2_TransformMetRanges.m'.
 Needs to be run for each substrate seperately.

 Requires Support scripts:
 'Support/ThermoCup_ReadExcel.m'